 Context & History

 This is a lecture and seminar series introducing you to the core history of coding culture, theories and key players.
-This module will serve as a platform for your continued research into convergent and multidisciplinary practice models.
+This unit will serve as a platform for your continued research into convergent and multidisciplinary practice models.

 Creative Coding 01 (Lexicon)

-You’ll explore the structures and vocabulary of contemporary programming languages and learn about the cognitive and structural foundation to all future code based work.
+You’ll explore the structures and vocabulary of contemporary programming languages and learn about the cognitive and structural foundation to all future code-based work.
 You’ll be introduced to key mathematical and syntactic paradigms which are present in all major programming languages.

 Creative Coding 02 (Objects)